jakearmijo/nhl-playground/README.md

 ### `npm start`

 Runs the app in the development mode.\
-Open [http://localhost:3000]to view it in the browser.
+Open <a href='http://localhost:3000' target='blank'>http://localhost:3000</a> to view it in the browser.

 ### `npm test`
 --> Testing needs work!